AlwaysTesting/AnsibleController/README.md

 ansible pipe --sudo -K -m raw -a "apt-get update; apt-get install -y python python-simplejson" ansible pipe -m ping // check python
 ```
+## Playbooks
+These playbooks require Ansible 2.3 or higher and were tested on Debian 9 so we recommend that you use Debian or Ubuntu.
 ### Setup playbook
 This playbook adds a NOPASSWD entry in the sudoers file, forbit ssh password authentification, creates a user _ansible_ and deletes the start user (inclusive home).
 ```